Medical devices in clinical trials

-Medical devices are vital for diagnosing, treating and monitoring diseases, saving lives and keeping us alive.
+Medical devices in clinical trials can be challenging – here’s what to expect: Medical devices are vital for diagnosing, treating and monitoring diseases, saving lives and keeping us alive.
 There are about 2 million medical devices on the market today, in more than 7,000 categories.
-Each of them underwent a journey from innovation through clinical trials to the market.
-Here we look at medical devices, the challenges you can face with a trial and how to overcome them.
+Each of them underwent a journey from innovation through a medical device trial to the market.
+Here we look at medical devices, the challenges you can face with a medical device clinical trial and how to overcome them.

 At Siron Clinical we have worked on more than 120 trials over the last two decades, including for medical devices.
 While there are obstacles in the way of launching a medical device, the clinical trial process doesn’t have to mean the end.
 Here’s what you need to know about medical device clinical trials, and a few top tips for success.